rng-guy/NFSMWBartender/README.txt

  • when exactly (if at all) the game can request a new Strategy while another is still active.

 The "Advanced" feature set FIXES THREE BUGS / ISSUES:
- • non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer blocked in races,
+ • non-Strategy roadblock and Heavy / LeaderStrategy requests are no longer disabled in races,
  • early Strategy despawns or cancellations no longer stall the game from making new requests, and
  • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.